 What are Essential Oil Sprays?

-One of my favorite essential oil DIY projects are homemade room sprays because
+One of my favorite essential oil DIY projects are homemade natural room spray because

-- They are great for gift giving for all occasions- Teacher appreciation, new neighbor gifts, mother’s day gifts, and Christmas.
+- They are the perfect gifts for all occasions- Teacher appreciation, new neighbor gifts, mother’s day gifts, and Christmas.

 And the best part is…

 Homemade Essential oil sprays are super inexpensive compared to commercial room sprays and candles!

 Essential oil sprays are where you put drops of essential oils in a glass spray bottle, then mix in water and something to help emulsify the oil.
 Then you can use your homemade essential oil spray as a way to scent your environment and have your home smell amazing.

 So how do you create your own essential oil room sprays?
 You won’t believe how simple and easy they are to make with this diy recipe.

 Let me walk you through my simple recipe.

 The key to making essential oil sprays is to pick the right ingredients to bind to the essential oil.